lena-33/Adult_income_Model/README.md

 This project aims to predict an individual's income level (whether it's `>50K` or `<=50K` per year) based on various demographic and socioeconomic factors.
 The process involves data cleaning, exploratory data analysis (EDA) to uncover key trends, and building a machine learning model to make predictions.
 The insights derived from this analysis are presented through clear, non-technical visualizations to inform stakeholders.

-## Data Source

-The dataset used in this project is the "Adult" dataset, often sourced from the UCI Machine Learning Repository.
-It contains information extracted from the 1994 Census database.

 ## Features